 American Airlines offers a huge flight network, with an average of almost 6,700 flights per day to more than 350 destinations in more than 50 countries and 24 airline partners.
 You should be able to book an AAdvantage award ticket to most places you want to travel.
 Yet, the award ticket value is poor, even compared to other airlines’ flexible award tickets, such as Delta and Southwest.
 Plus, the routing rules for award tickets are very restrictive, and stopovers aren’t permitted.
 This makes booking a complicated itinerary difficult.

 Further, flight awards can be a great deal, with redemptions starting as low as 7,500 miles each way.
 However, these awards are limited.
 You need to be flexible on your dates and times in booking awards tickets, and you may still have trouble finding awards space for popular destinations.

 You can also use other redemption options, such as booking vacation packages or renting a car, but the value of your AAdvantage miles will be low in these cases.

 Are American Airlines miles worth it?

 The value of the AAdvantage program largely boils down to your level of flexibility.
-If you can work with a wide range of dates and times to book your flights with MileSAAver awards, the AAdvantage program can be well worth your while.
-However, if you are restricted to traveling during peak dates and times, you will find that AAdvantage AAnytime awards will give you a very poor return on your spending.
+If you can work with a wide range of dates and times to book your flights with rewards, the AAdvantage program can be well worth your while.
+However, if you are restricted to traveling during peak dates and times, you will find that AAdvantage awards will give you a poor return on your spending.

-If you need more flexibility in flight scheduling, you should look for a more flexible airline rewards program, such as Southwest Rapid Rewards.
-Or you might check out a general credit card rewards program, such as Chase Ultimate Rewards – you can redeem Chase Ultimate Rewards points for any available flight on any airline through its travel portal.
+If you need more flexibility in flight scheduling, you should look for an airline rewards program that provides more leeway, such as Southwest Rapid Rewards.
+Or you might check out a travel rewards program, such as Chase Ultimate Rewards, where you can redeem Chase Ultimate Rewards points for any available flight on any airline through its travel portal.